 A few years ago I developed a kind of fixation on the dodo bird.
 I started to feel this inexplicable disgust at how casually this being had appeared peripherally in my life, as a minor character of extinction, only ever represented as a goofy, semi-mythical creature, and I began to question why is it that this bird we know so firmly in the context of death and disappearance is only ever represented implicitly as to blame for its own death and disappearance?
 What began as a question then wove into a map of realizing the details that surrounded the Dodo provide a critical entry point for understanding the full breadth of the settler project which is never contained to just brute force.

 French naturalists and zoologists, who would have been the same experts who justified the violent theft of artifacts during Napoleon’s occupation of Egypt would be the same European supremacists who described the Dodo bird as “biologically” to blame for their own extinction.
 Shortly after the Dodo bird was annihilated (when the Dutch had established a prison colony on the island the Dodo had lived on for millions of years: Mauritius), scientists debated if the bird had existed at all and pieces of the bird were toured around Europe for examination.
-Another entry point was James Audobon, the American artist acclaimed for visually representing a wide variety of birds was born on a sugar plantation in Haiti owned by his father, a French naval officer.
+Another entry point was James Audubon, the American artist acclaimed for visually representing a wide variety of birds, was born on a sugar plantation in Haiti owned by his father, a French naval officer.
 When painting birds he would murder them, and pose their bodies according to his taste.
-The profund cruelty and callousness with which the lives of the Dodo bird and birds represented by Audobon were treated are inextricable from settler colonialism and anti Blackness.
+The profund cruelty and callousness with which the lives of the Dodo bird and birds represented by Audubon were treated are inextricable from settler colonialism and anti-Blackness.
 The technology of the taxonomic whether applied to human beings or to birds was in the European construction always a means of categorization in order to make only settlers legible and only the settlers as the purveyors of legibility.

 Surveilling and caging birds are made into innocuous common past times in the US settler colony but the gentleness of birds, their collectivity, their rituals are seen as stupid or frivolous.
 Working on this book really reinforced for me that poetics is necessary in readying the mind and spirit for decolonization because we are not just undermining a social conditioning to inequality and injustice, we are up against a Western cosmogony to borrow from Sylvia Wynter.
 As precise as we can be in our language use in naming our enemies, I also think we need to be as audacious in our poetics, and connect our sound to the sounds of other species.
 This is something Alexis Pauline Gumbs is doing in her recent work, and I think decolonial ecopoetics is the move.